zkutasi/homelab/backups/borg/README.md

    1. Deploy the docker compose file, folders and start the container
    2. Edit the auto-generated sshd_conf file, and replace the SSH port from 22 to the desired one, then restart

+Since the mentioned workaround for older Kernels is needed, this process could be extremely slow as a completely new docker image has to be built.

-Then go to the Borgwarehouse UI and
+When finished go to the Borgwarehouse UI and

 1. Log in with admin/admin
 2. Go to the Admin page (top right corner) -> Account -> Integrations -> Generate token.
 Be sure to set the proper rights to the token